xaviweise/aaat/_sources/markdown/stochastic_calculus.md

 Modelization can be done empirically or using fundamental laws if available, we will see examples in next section

-The dynamics of the system might not be deterministic.
-We can also model the dynamics of a stochastic system in the same way.
+As mentioned, the dynamics of the system might not be deterministic.
 In this case we need to model the source of randomness in the dynamical system, for which we use  stochastic differential equations (SDE) of the form:

 $$d X_t = \mu(X_t, t) dt + \sigma (X_t, t) d W_t$$